Vishjit/mai-shan-yun-tabler/README.md

-# mai shan yun tabler 🪑🍜
+#Mai-POS 🪑🍜
-A customized point of sale tabling and order management app for Mai Shan Yun, College Station.
+A customized point of sale tabling and order management app developed for Mai Shan Yun, College Station.
 This was made in 24 hours during TamuHack 2026🍉.

 ## Features